alphagov/govuk-design-system/src/components/footer/index.md

 {% from "_wcag-callout.njk" import wcagCallout %}
 {% from "_wcag-note.njk" import wcagNote %}

-The footer provides copyright, licensing and other information about your service.
+The GOV.UK footer provides copyright, licensing and other information about your service.

 {{ wcagCallout({
   type: "component",
   introAction: "use the",
-  name: "Footer",
+  name: "GOV.UK footer",
   criteria: [
     {
       text: "find help links in a consistent place on each page",